martysweet/em4-house-lights/README.md

 # em4-house-lights
 Dimmer House Lighting using an EM4 controller and Modbus Dimmers

-You can downlad Crouzet Soft for free from http://automation.crouzet.com/products/software/em4-soft/.
+You can download Crouzet Soft for free from http://automation.crouzet.com/products/software/em4-soft/.

 ## House Light Controller Features
 - 16 dimmable inputs and outputs using retractive "push" switches to control dimming